-9. In-service training on SEN
+9. Continual Professional Development on SEN

-- 1. 9.1 We are committed to supporting the continued professional development of all staff through appropriate in-service training. - 2.
-9.2 Training is provided for individual members of staff to enable them to fulfil their role.
+- 9.1 We are committed to supporting the continued professional development of all staff through appropriate training. - 9.2 Training is provided for individual members of staff to enable them to fulfil their role.
 This includes specialist training related to autism and associated language, communication and interaction difficulties.
 Training is provided for needs identified through monitoring of teaching and through performance management.
-The School is supportive of all staff who want to advance their general educational qualifications, through a range of continual professional development opportunities. - 3.
-9.3 New members of staff or those changing their role will be supported by an established induction programme. - 4.
-9.4 Whole school training is provided to increase the knowledge and understanding of staff and to develop effective practice across the school, aligned to our school priorities.
-Training is offered for mainstream staff in our partner school, to support the inclusion of The Rise pupils.
+The School is supportive of all staff who want to advance their general educational qualifications, through a range of continual professional development opportunities. - 9.3 New members of staff or those changing their role will be supported by an established induction programme.